danielefongo/toggl-tracker/readme.md

 - From 9:00 to 13:00 (Local Time)
 - From 14:00 to 18:00 (Local Time)

-Working hours can be configured by changing the `config.json` file while working days are still hardcoded.
+Working days and Working hours can be configured by changing the `config.json` file.

 ## Getting started